bookshelfdave/erln8/README.md

 and submit a pull request.

-Please send me an email (dparfitt at basho dot com) and let me know if you want to work on any features.
+Please send me an email (dparfitt at getchef dot com) and let me know if you want to work on any features.

 Only friendly pull requests accepted.